RoseyLemonz/center-hud/readme.txt

 ------------------------------------------------

-If you would like to help translate the HUD to other languages, message me on Discord (roseylemonz), or go to this issue on GitHub: https://github.com/RoseyLemonz/center-hud/issues/3
+If you would like to help translate the HUD to other languages, message me on Discord (roseylemonz, or the server: https://discord.gg/p5JV3k5CfE), or go to this issue on GitHub: https://github.com/RoseyLemonz/center-hud/issues/3